Introduction

 Introduction of the "Lorenzo il Magnifico" Award for lifetime achievement

-The biennale expands to include design and new media arts
+Expansion to include design and new media arts reflects evolving creative practices

-14th edition explores "Sharing Worlds" and expanded to include 85 countries
+14th edition "Sharing Worlds" expands to include 85 countries, setting new record for global participation

 Lorenzo il Magnifico Awards

-The jury for these awards typically includes prominent international curators, critics, museum directors, and academics, ensuring rigorous evaluation and global perspective in the selection process.
+The jury typically comprises prominent international curators, critics, museum directors, and academics, ensuring rigorous evaluation and diverse perspectives in the selection process.
+In addition to category awards, the lifetime achievement recognition has honored notable figures including Marina Abramović, David Hockney, and Anish Kapoor for their contributions to contemporary art.

 Award Categories